 Justice Byron R. White concurred in the judgment, concluding that the mailbox was part of the postal system.
 As the government could constitutionally charge a fee for the service of mail delivery, it could likewise charge for use of the mailbox.

-Justice Brennan concurred, says law is reasonable time, place and manner restriction
+Justice Brennan concurred, said law was reasonable time, place and manner restriction

 Justice Thurgood Marshall used the “public forum analysis,” but he dissented, concluding that the burden on First Amendment interests was too great and that the statute’s purpose could be advanced by less intrusive alternatives, such as a “nondiscriminatory permit requirement for depositing unstamped circulars in letterboxes.”

-Justice Stevens dissents, argues mailbox was private property that homeowners could control
+Justice Stevens dissented, argued mailbox was private property that homeowners could control

 Justice John Paul Stevens also dissented, arguing that the mailbox was private property, not a public forum.
 He reasoned that a statute permitting homeowners to decide whether to receive unstamped communications would be less burdensome on the First Amendment and would still further the government’s interest without impeding the free flow of communication.